JonKing93/pfdf/docs/api/staley2017.rst

             If omitnan is a dict, then it may have the keys "slopes", "dnbr", and/or "kf_factor".
 The value of each key should be a boolean indicating whether to omit NaN and NoData values for that raster.
 If a key is not included, then the omitnan setting for the raster is set to False.
 Raises a ValueError if the dict includes other keys.

         :Inputs: * **segments** (*Segments*) -- A Segments object defining a stream segment network
-                 * **moderate_high** (*Raster*) -- A Raster mask indicating watershed pixels with moderate or high burn severity.
+                 * **moderate_high** (*Raster*) -- A raster mask indicating watershed pixels with moderate or high burn severity.
 True pixels indicate moderate or high severity.
 False pixels are not burned at these levels.
                  * **slopes** (*Raster*) --- A raster with the slope gradients (not angles) for the watershed
                  * **dnbr** (*Raster*) -- A dNBR raster for the watershed
                  * **kf_factor** (*Raster*) -- A KF-factor raster for the watershed